Justin Bieber Wore Actual Hotel Slippers Out in Beverly Hills Yesterday

-Justin Bieber stepped out in a very interesting look yesterday, wearing hotel slippers with boxer-like shorts and red calf-length socks.
+Justin Bieber stepped out in a very interesting look yesterday, wearing hotel slippers with boxerlike shorts and red calf-length socks.

-The singer is a notorious joker — he infamously sang the wrong words to his summertime banger “Despacito” — but walking through the streets of Beverly Hills, Calif. in a pair of white slippers is noteworthy even for him.
+The singer is a notorious joker — he infamously sang the wrong words to his summertime banger “Despacito” — but walking through the streets of Beverly Hills, Calif., in a pair of white slippers is noteworthy even for him.

 Bieber paired his slippers with red Vetements x Reebok socks.
 He also wore Off-White plaid shorts that resemble boxers, keeping the comfortable pajama-inspired look going.
 This is not the first time Bieber has stepped out in these shorts: He wore them with white Yeezy sneakers in June.
-Supermodel Bella Hadid— a big fan of Off-White — has also stepped out in the boxer-like shorts, which she wore with a cozy white sweater and strappy heeled sandals.
+Supermodel Bella Hadid— a big fan of Off-White — has also stepped out in the boxerlike shorts, which she wore with a cozy white sweater and strappy heeled sandals.

 While the hotel slippers worn by Bieber aren’t available for purchase, his Vetements x Reebok socks can be purchased online for $85 a pair.